Richard Randolph

 also known as Richard Randolph of Curles, was a planter, merchant and politician in colonial Virginia.
 Richard served as a member of the Virginia House of Burgesses from 1727 until his death.
 Randolph was the fifth son of William Randolph and Mary Isham, as well as the grandfather of John Randolph of Roanoke.
-He was also recommended for appointment to the Governor's Council of Virginia four times but never received an appointment.
-Through his marriage to Jane Bolling, his children were lineal descendants of Pocahontas.
+He was also recommended for appointment to the Governor's Council of Virginia four times but never received an appointment and through his marriage to Jane Bolling, his children were lineal descendants of Pocahontas.

 Biography and family

 Randolph was born on the Turkey Island Plantation along the James River in Henrico County, Virginia around 1691.
 He married Jane Bolling (1703–1766), John Bolling's daughter, in 1724 and the couple had seven children who reached adulthood: